2025 Beekeeping for Beginners Course

 at SCBKA Teaching Apiary, nr Aldringham.

-Our local bee inspector David, will join us today.
-David will take you through bee diseases and what to look for, how to identify a healthy colony, hygiene, bee pests and poisoning and varroa treatments.
+Our local bee inspector David, will join us today which is all about Bee Health and Hygiene.
+David will take you through adult bee diseases and brood diseases, what to look for, how to identify a healthy colony, hygiene (both beekeeper and hive), bee pests and poisoning and varroa treatments.

 at SCBKA Teaching Apiary, nr Aldringham.

-The last session of our beginners course, you will finish bee treatments and prepare the hives for winter, including feeding the bees.
+The last session of our beginners course, you will finish bee varroa treatments, learn how to prepare the hives for winter and feeding the bees.